veggiedefender/projectordino/README.md

 If your frame rate is low, you can try editing the pose estimation model's [configuration](https://github.com/veggiedefender/projectordino/blob/0a97b755f6e49eac8a06d6a6336a2561dd1c3cdc/src/pose.ts#L133-L139).
 To learn what the parameters do, you can read posenet's [docs](https://github.com/tensorflow/tfjs-models/blob/master/posenet/README.md) or play with the sliders and menus in the [posenet demo](https://storage.googleapis.com/tfjs-models/demos/posenet/camera.html) until you find a combination that gets you acceptable performance.

 ## Contributing
 I consider this weekend project basically finished.
 But feel free to fork this repo or file PRs and issues.
-If you try this project yourself, I'd love to see the reuslts!
+If you try this project yourself, I'd love to see the results!
 Please send pictures and videos to [@__jesse_li](https://twitter.com/__jesse_li) or jessejesse123@gmail.com.

 P.S.
 Consider joining the [Octo Ring](https://octo-ring.com/), the old-school webring for GitHub.